 North Carolina is known throughout the world for its outstanding healthcare.

 Hospitals and clinics deliver nationally ranked healthcare.
 Meanwhile, research labs and biomanufacturing plants yield new therapies, vaccines, diagnostics and other medical innovations across the state.
-These capabilities contribute to the state's global life science leadership.
+These capabilities contribute to the state's global life sciences leadership.

 Huge global pharmaceutical companies are drawn to North Carolina for many reasons.
 One of the biggest is our highly educated and uniquely skilled workforce.
 Here you'll find the Spanish company Grifols making therapeutic proteins to treat rare diseases including immune deficiencies and genetic emphysema.
 Danish multinational Novo Nordisk produces insulin and other treatments for diabetes.
 Massachusetts-based Biogen delivers its multiple sclerosis medicines from its sprawling RTP facility.
+Access to all human therapeutics companies in North Carolina can be found on the Company Directory.

 G1 Therapeutics, for example, is a spin-out from the University of North Carolina at Chapel Hill.
 After a successful IPO, it is now a public company developing novel therapies that address significant unmet needs in people with various cancers.
 And Precision BioSciences, a 2006 Duke University spin-out with a unique method to target and alter DNA, is making headlines with its own anti-cancer developments.